-Prereq.: 3001, 3002, 3003, 3087, 3103
+Prereq.: 3001, 3002, 3003, 3103, 3999

-Focuses on the nursing care of adolescents and adults in the promotion and restoration of mental health in a variety of clinical settings.
-A systematic problem-solving method is based on holistic nursing concepts & DSM-IV classifications.
+This course focuses on the nursing care of adolescent and adult psychiatric clients by promoting and restoring mental health in a variety of clinical settings.
+Assessment and treatment approaches based on nursing diagnoses and DSM-IV classifications will be incorporated into class lectures and clinical practice.